jdhunterae/js-foundling/LAB05/README.md

 --------------
 A project to incorporate JavaScript objects.
 Includes:
-- jQuery element wrappers $()
+- Using a function as a constructor
+- Objects containing:
-- jQuery element methods
+	- Methods
-- jQuery-UI functionality:
+	- Properties
--- Modal Form
--- CSS animated fading alerts
--- draggable/droppable objects for simple captcha form validation
+- Encapsilation for performance